 With each book that followed, his popularity grew.
 Japanese readers liked his novels because he, among other things, wrote about topics that were in Japan considered taboo – sexuality, alienation, growing up.
-His books were also full of unusual symbolism, mysterious events, women and cats and Japanese readers liked that.
+His books were also full of unusual symbolism, mysterious events, women, and cats… Japanese readers liked that.
 But it was the publication of his first realistic novel Norwegian Wood that established him as a literary celebrity, first in Japan and then in the rest of the world.

-Here you will find a collection of Haruki Murakami’s quotes that will inspire you and make you look at the world and your life with different eyes.
+Here you will find a collection of Haruki Murakami’s quotes that will inspire you and make you look at the world with different eyes.

 ON DREAMS AND DREAMING

 ON LIFE’S STORMS

 ON BOOKS AND READING

 ON PERSONAL FREEDOM

 So the fact that I’m me and no one else is one of my greatest assets.
 Emotional hurt is the price a person has to pay in order to be independent. – Haruki Murakami

 ON SPENDING TIME AND MONEY